 Many arguments against anarchism are based on the platitude that people are selfish and that without a government to force them to behave ethically they'll inevitably exploit and victimize each other to no end.

-Obviously the people who use this idea to justify said selfish people picking a group of them to be granted the arbitrary authority to define what actions are acceptable are most likely beyond reasoning with, but as with many untrue ideas, there are numerous ways to show how it's false, and the premise of this argument itself is one that I feel doesn't get enough attention.
-I want to point out just a few of the outstanding examples of non-enforced human altruism that are so powerful and undeniable that they are a major part of many of our lives.
+Obviously the people who use this idea to justify said selfish people picking a group of them to be granted the arbitrary authority to define what actions are acceptable are most likely beyond reasoning with, but as with most arguments against anarchism, there's more than one problem with it, and I feel the premise of this argument doesn't get enough attention.
+Let me point out just a few of the outstanding examples of non-enforced human altruism that are big enough to be a major part of many of our lives.

 Open-source software, most notably Unix and everything surrounding it.
 Thousands if not millions of people put enormous time and effort into making this software for anyone and everyone to benefit from and they're not making money from it.